Tall Black Guy in the studio | image courtesy James Newton Photography

 The Single of the Week is a new feature where we’ll focus on contemporary independent artists making music we love and want to share.
 Now more than ever, these artists need our support!

 Tall Black Guy is the production moniker of Detroit-born, DC-based musician Terrel Wallace.
 Throughout the 2000s, Wallace has honed his beat craft, blending clever samples with original instrumentation.
 Marvin Gaye, Chaka Khan, Aretha Franklin, Al Green, and Michael Jackson are just a few of the artists TBG has reinterpreted to stunning effect.
-An obvious graduate of the Dilla school, his reinventions of familiar material have earned him respectful recognition in hip-hop and beat circles.
+Clearly a graduate of the Dilla school, his reinventions of familiar material have earned him respectful recognition in hip-hop and beat circles.

 “We Rollin’ For You” is a head-nodding ray of summer sunshine.
 TBG deftly chops up a soul vocal over some old-school boom-bap, in part a tribute to the Swedish artist DJ Devastate, who passed away in March, 2018.
 TBG and Devastate were planning to collaborate in early 2018, just prior to his passing.
 TBG finished the track at his own Countertop Studios in Hyattsville, Maryland, working with musicians Seb Zillner on saxophone and Simon Martinez on guitar.